crawles/text-analytics-service-example/README.md

 cf push
 ```
 ### Using the classifier via the API
-The classifier accepts POST requests of text:
+The classifier accepts POST requests of text and returns a polarity prediction from 0 to 1.
+Lower polarity indicates negative sentiment and higher polarity indicates positive sentiment.
 ```
 $ curl -H "Content-Type: application/json" -X POST -d '{"data":["This app is awesome and in the CLOUD","Steph Curry is a basketball player","i am so mad and angry"]}' sentiment-compute.cfapps.pez.pivotal.io/polarity_compute
 [ 0.78031286  0.49108975  0.14809403]